govindkailas/schedule-vms-with-kubevirt/README.md

 datavolume.cdi.kubevirt.io/vmpool-nginx-1   Succeeded   100.0%     1          4m
 datavolume.cdi.kubevirt.io/vmpool-nginx-2   Succeeded   100.0%     1          4m
 ```
-Notice that the VirtualMachineInstance (VMI)s are spred across nodes as mentioned in the VM pool manifest.
-Dont forget to check out the `podAntiAffinity` rule mentioned in the yaml.
+Notice that the VirtualMachineInstance (VMI)s are spread across nodes as mentioned in the VM pool manifest.
+Don't forget to check out the `podAntiAffinity` rule mentioned in the yaml.

 Now, ssh to one of the vm using `virtctl` and check if Nginx is working as expected,